CHOOSING THE RIGHT SURFACE FOR SHOWJUMPING

-For horses to perform at their best, they require complete confidence in their footing and a safe arena surface on which to train – ligament and tendon damage in sport horses is more likely to occur whilst jumping on an unsuitable arena surface than at any other time.
-A good show jumping surface is designed to meet the need for higher upward and downward forces, heavier loads and increased impact absorption.
-Investing in a high-quality show jumping surface will provide cushioning and traction – helping to reduce injuries, strains and slips.
+For horses to perform at their best, they require complete confidence in their footing and a safe arena surface on which to train.
+Unfortunately, ligament and tendon damage is more likely to occur in sports horses whilst jumping on an unsuitable arena surface than at any other time.
+A good showjumping surface will meet the need for higher upward and downward forces, heavier loads and increased impact absorption.
+In addition, investing in a high-quality showjumping surface will provide cushioning and traction – helping to reduce injuries, strains and slips.

 Key Surface Properties:

-Show jumping surfaces need to be highly stable and supportive to help prevent slips, trips, falls and injuries.
-Soft or dry arena surfaces have less stability – increasing the strain on ligaments and causing unnecessary fatigue.
+Showjumping surfaces need to be highly stable and supportive to help prevent slips, trips, falls and injuries.
+Soft or dry arena surfaces have less stability, increasing strain on ligaments and causing unnecessary fatigue.

-A good show jumping surface needs to be hard wearing and able to cope with the sport’s high demands.
+A good showjumping surface needs to be hard-wearing and durable enough to cope with the sport’s high demands.